Ladadoos/3D-Ray-Tracer/README.md

  - Anti-aliasing.
  - Multiple differently colored source lights.

-BDRF takes incoming vector, reflecting it and mixing it with a random vector inside of a hemisphere at the intersection point.
+Light is reflected by taking the incoming vector, reflecting it as if the material was 100% reflective and mixing it with a random vector inside of a hemisphere at the intersection point.
+The material determines how much the random vector offsets the reflective vector.

 ![](Images/image1.png)
 ![](Images/image2.png)